Hotpirsch/digipass/README.md

 # digipass
-generate and evaluate RML membership passes
+Generate and evaluate RML membership passes

+The generated QR code is meant to become part of a digital pass for Apple or Google Wallet.